iquety/console/docs/en/05-implementing-options.md

 }
 ```

-When an option is added (as in the example above), it is possible to get its corresponding value inside `Command->handle()`, using the `Arguments::getOption()` method.
+When an option is added (as in the example above), it is possible to get its corresponding value inside `Routine->handle()`, using the `Arguments::getOption()` method.

-For example, if the user specifies the following command:
+For example, if the user specifies the following routine:

 ```bash
 ./example say-hello --read